fangbq/JoystickBrickBreaker/README.md

 // todo

 ## Reference
-* <a href="https://processing.org" target="_blank">Processing</a> - it's an powerful programming language that helps you design interesting application fastly, such as Brick Breaker game.
+* <a href="https://processing.org">Processing</a> - it's an powerful programming language that helps you design interesting application fastly, such as Brick Breaker game.
-* <a href="http://www.openprocessing.org" target="_blank">OpenProcessing</a> - OpenProcessing is a website to share Processing sketches.
-I got the src of the game Brick Breaker from <a href="http://www.openprocessing.org/sketch/134612" target="_blank">Brick Breaker</a>.
+* <a href="http://www.openprocessing.org">OpenProcessing</a> - OpenProcessing is a website to share Processing sketches.
+I got the src of the game Brick Breaker from <a href="http://www.openprocessing.org/sketch/134612">Brick Breaker</a>.